Unity-Technologies/vector-graphics-samples/Documentation/vectorgraphics.md

 	int antiAliasing = 1);  // The number of samples per pixel
 ```

-We also provide a method to render the generated sprite using immediate mode `GL` commands.
-The vertex coordinates to draw in a unit square (between 0 and 1 in both X and Y directions).
-This is in the `VectorUtils` class:
+To render the generated sprite using immediate mode `GL` commands, use the `RenderSprite` method in the `VectorUtils` class to draw the sprite into a unit square (a box between 0 and 1 in both X and Y directions):

 ```
 public static void RenderSprite(